splunk/public-o11y-docs/gdi/apache/apache.md

     host: localhost
     port: 80

-If mod_status is exposed on an endpoint other than /mod_status, you can use the url config option to specify the path:
+If `mod_status` is exposed on an endpoint other than `/mod_status`, you can use the url config option to specify the path:

     type: collectd/apache
     host: localhost